 What to Expect

 When you arrive simply relax in our waiting area and Angela will greet you promptly.
-You can pre-register online and the paperwork needing signature will be emailed to you.
-Please bring this paperwork and your insurance card to the first visit.
-Angela will review you paperwork and insurance information briefly before beginning.
-If you do not get the opportunity to do this prior to your first visit, Angela will provide all the paperwork at the time of your arrival.
+You can pre-register online and the paperwork needed can be completed in Angela’s client portal with a digital signature.
+Angela will review you paperwork and insurance information before beginning the first session.

 Who should consider coming to a counselor?

 Many people do not consider coming to counseling unless they are experiencing a crisis.
 Certainly these are times when counseling is appropriate.
-However, it is always better to come to a therapist before a problem rises to a crisis level so that the crisis can be prevented.
-If you are concerned about your child, your marriage/relationship, or yourself enough to be considering outside help you likely would benefit from counseling services.
+However, it is always helpful to come to a therapist before a problem rises to a crisis level so that the crisis can be prevented.
+If you are concerned about your marriage/relationship, your family, or yourself enough to be considering outside help you likely would benefit from counseling services.
 Additionally, counselors are often helpful even for people who aren’t experiencing severe problems but simply want a partner to help them with their personal development goals.

 What will the first session be like?